RainrainWu/knowledge-base/notes/storage/redis.md

 **References**
 - [Cache warming: Agility for a stateful service](https://netflixtechblog.com/cache-warming-agility-for-a-stateful-service-2d3b1da82642)

+## Eviction & TTL
+- User can specify TTL (time-to-live) for each key which indicates the expired timing, and the key will never expired if TTL is not set.

+- An eviction policy is still necessary to mitigate out-of-space issues, several well known strategies like LRU and random pick are supported.

 ## Performance Tuning

 ### Benchmarking
 - Launch another redis instance with the same device resource, it can help us clarify whether the performance is limited by resources or it actually act slower (>2x resp time).

 - Check max latency within given period.
     ```
     redis-cli -h 127.0.0.1 -p 6379 --intrinsic-latency 60
     ```

 - Check the min, max, and avg latency with fixed sampling interval.
     ```
     $ redis-cli -h 127.0.0.1 -p 6379 --latency-history -i 1